How to Claim Your Income Tax Refund for FY 2024-25

 Option 1: Income Tax Portal

-- Income Tax e-Filing portal
+- Go to the Income Tax e-Filing portal

 - Login > View Returns/Forms > Select ITR > Click "Refund Status"